imalakamens/comic-weaver/README.md

 [Follow the link](https://comic-weaver.herokuapp.com/), log in, and start by adding a comic to your collection or an artist or writer to the database.
 Edit comics in your collection, or remove them - other users won't be able to modify books you've added!

 ## Next Steps
-I would like to add a "read/reading" feature for each comic as well as the ability to add photos of each comic(though I worry about storage space!)
+* Add a "read/reading" feature for each comic (this is actually already partially implemented in the model of user)
+* Hide comics not added by logged in user